 You may take the class before you are “ready” and use it to become ready.
 Then, you can take the course again (at $125 per day for hotel expenses) to be assessed at the right level.

-Upon completion of the course and workshop, you will receive 24 SEUs (Scrum Educational Units) and PDUs toward PMI requirements.
-In addition, with 12 months of experience and you have “passed” at the A-CSM level (“passed the course,” one might say), you obtain the A-CSM certification.
+Upon completion of the course and workshop, you will receive 24 SEUs (Scrum Educational Units) and 24 PDUs toward PMI requirements.
+In addition, with 12 months of experience and a “passing” assessment at the A-CSM level, you obtain the A-CSM certification.

-In addition to the course and workshop, you receive:
+In addition to the PDUs and SEUs, when you have fulfilled the requirements you receive:

 - Fibonacci estimating cards, for use in estimating with your team